LickyHoney/Certificate-management-system/README.md

 A basic Certificate Management System that allows users to create and manage digital certificates through a simple front-end interface.

 ## Introduction
-The aim of this assignment is to generate a basic openSSL certificates and implement the features like get all certificates, List all the certicates and delete the certificate by id.
+The assignment aims to generate basic OpenSSL certificates and implement features like get all certificates, List all the certificates and delete the certificate by ID.

 # Project Structure
 The following is the project structure.